 - Anaesthetic drugs are injected into a vein through the cannula.
 This method is generally used to start the anaesthetic and also to give other medications during surgery.
 You may also be given oxygen through a mask. - After you are asleep, a breathing tube will be inserted to give oxygen and anaesthetic gases if required.
-The breathing tube will be removed before you wake up.
+It will be taken out as you wake up, and you probably won't remember it.